20/08/2020 On July 8, as part of his Summer Statement, Chancellor... What is tenant referencing?

 What should a tenant reference include?

 When you’re looking for a reference for a tenant, you should make sure it includes certain key pieces of information.
-For example, it should ensure that the person is who they say they are - including looking into any previous names and addresses which they may not have disclosed to you.
+For example, looking into any previous names and addresses which they may not have disclosed to you.
 It should also examine whether there is any adverse credit history, such as bankruptcy, CCJs or court decrees.
 In addition, a good tenant reference will look into whether there’s an undisclosed credit history linked to the tenant’s current home and their most recent addresses.
 It will also make sure that the bank details provided relate to a genuine account.

 At HomeLet, we provide a number of tenant reference services, and all of them include these essential checks.
 We also offer a number of extra checks for further reassurance.
 Choose from our Insight, Enhance and Optimum services to find one that matches your exact needs.

 Why choose HomeLet?

-Default Database, unique to HomeLet - We have years of defaulting tenant data, and we naturally run an automatic check against this to keep you ahead of the game.
+Default Database, unique to the Barbon Group - We have years of defaulting tenant data, and we naturally run an automatic check against this to keep you ahead of the game.

 Undisclosed credit history - We’ll bring any hidden debt linked to their current and most recent homes to the surface.